-Houses of Parliament (Great Britain) Fast Facts
+Houses of Parliament (Great Britain) Fast Facts | CNN

 February 2001 - Portcullis House officially opens.

-June 18, 2015 - An independent committee issues a report outlining the need for extensive repairs throughout the historic complex, recommending that British lawmakers temporarily relocate while work is done to restore the buildings.
+June 18, 2015 - An independent committee issues a report outlining the need for extensive repairs throughout the historic complex.
 Issues that need attention include wiring problems, loose asbestos and rats.
-The principal architect at the Houses of Parliament tells the BBC, "Some of the facades are actually sinking and we're going to have to investigate that very soon."
+The principal architect at the Houses of Parliament tells the BBC, “Some of the facades are actually sinking and we’re going to have to investigate that very soon.”

+March 22, 2017 - Khalid Masood plows a car through crowds on Westminster Bridge in central London before attempting to storm the Houses of Parliament in what police believe was an act of Islamist-inspired terrorism.
+Four people, including a police officer, are killed and scores injured before he is shot and killed by police.

+August 14, 2018 - Several people are injured after a car crashes into security barriers outside the Houses of Parliament during rush hour.
+The driver is arrested on suspicion of terrorist offenses.
+He is later identified as Salih Khater, a 29-year-old UK national who emigrated from Sudan.
+Khater is later found guilty of attempted murder and sentenced to life imprisonment with a minimum of 15 years.

 Designers/Architects - Sir Charles Barry along with Augustus Welby Pugin.
 Barry won a competition to be the architect.